 While it’s possible to add cinnamon to our French Toast mix, we chose not to because we want the vanilla flavor to be unadulterated.
 You can add a ½ teaspoon of cinnamon if you prefer your French Toast to have a cinnamon accent.

-Click here to buy vanilla beans for this and other recipes.
+Buy vanilla beans from Amazon for this and other recipes.

 We use dark brown sugar in this recipe.
 While you certainly could use granulated white sugar instead, we find that brown sugar provides a richer flavor.